-But how do companies move further to meet their increasingly ambitious sustainability goals while balancing costs once quick fixes have been implemented?
+But once quick fixes have been implemented, how do companies move further to meet their increasingly ambitious sustainability goals while balancing costs?
 How do they assess whether an investment is truly sustainable when considering all impacts – including social and financial?
 And how do they avoid chasing sustainability initiatives that look good on paper (but perhaps don’t work well in practice)?

 Balancing costs with environmentally and socially positive action

 Many companies are aware that green initiatives are good for branding and PR.
-This added benefit has pushed the pharma industry to consider larger and riskier investments into sustainability, particularly if the project makes an organization more attractive to stakeholders and potential employees.
+This added benefit has pushed the pharma industry to consider larger and riskier sustainability investments, particularly if the project makes an organization more attractive to stakeholders and potential employees.

 Another greenwashing issue is the use of carbon-neutral electricity and carbon offsets for activities where emission reductions are difficult – such as air travel and the transportation of goods.
 Although the intentions are good, it is always more climate efficient to reduce rather than offset.
-This could mean reducing the need for transportation by buying local or building closer to the marked, saving energy by reducing electricity usage, avoiding travel, and selecting suppliers based on real emissions
+This could mean reducing the need for transportation by buying local or building closer to the market.
+This would save energy by reducing electricity usage, avoiding travel, and selecting suppliers based on real emissions

 Carbon emission reductions for the pharma industry need careful analysis and investment

-Unfortunately, many still assume C02 reductions can be done relatively quickly and cheaply.
-In reality, true emission reductions (excluding offsets and carbon neutral energy) require careful analysis and investment – but are vital to reduce our environmental impact long term.
+Unfortunately, many still assume reducing C02 can be done quickly and cheaply.
+In reality, true emission reductions (excluding offsets and carbon neutral energy) require careful analysis and investment.
+However, they are vital to reduce our environmental impact long term.

 Overall, increased awareness around climate change and environmental damage has been hugely positive for the pharma manufacturing industry.
 The effort to improve across the board is a move in the right direction for both environmental and cost efficiency.
-However, big ideas are not always the best, and it is important to analyse the true impacts of your initiative on both the environment and your operating expenses before investing.
+It is therefore important to remember that big ideas are not always the best, and before investing you should analyze the true impacts of your initiative on both the environment and your operating expenses.